ZahraAlaali/Jo3aan/README.md

 ***

 ### ***Description***
-#### This project is a food ordering web application that connects restaurant owners and customers through a simple and interactive platform.
+#### This project is a food ordering web application that connects restaurant owners, customers, and drivers through a simple and interactive platform..
-#### Owners can manage their restaurants and menus, while customers can browse available items, add them to a cart, and place orders directly through the system.
+#### Restaurant owners can manage their restaurants and menus, customers can browse items, add them to a cart, and place orders, and drivers can view ready orders and pick up the ones suitable for them.

 ***

 ### ***Technologies Used***
-* Python
+* Django
-* PostgreSQL
+* GitHub
-* HTML
+* GitBash
+* VS Code (Python, PostgreSQL, HTML, CSS)
-* CSS
+* Lucid chart
 ***

 ### ***Getting Started***